afifnasir/CNN-Star-Fruit-Disease-Image-Recognition/README.md

 This project is licensed under the MIT License.
 Feel free to use and modify it as needed.
 See the LICENSE file for details.

----

-Let me know if you'd like any additional changes or features added! 😊